shuvodeepb/Autonomous-Navigation-using-GPS-and-Mag-Sensor/README.md

 # Hard code the vehicle start point in lat, long
 # Initilize the ESC and Servo for your specific vehicle / product
 # Run the code on an controller
 # Note: U need to calibrate the Mag.
-Sensor before using thos code.
+Sensor before using this code.